AntonSynytsia/MSPhysics/README.md

 ##Overview

 MSPhysics is a real-time physics simulation plugin for SketchUp, similar to SketchyPhysics.
-Unlike SketchyPhysics, MSPhsyics is a written completely from scratch, integrating the latest NewtonDynamics physics SDK.
-The differences between the two is that MSPhysics is a lot faster, has a far more advanced scripting API, and comes with a reliable Replay animation tool.
-Furthermore MSPhysics uses AMS Library, which on the Windows side, allows taking control over user input, such as mouse and keyboard, and switching SketchUp fullscreen.
+Unlike SketchyPhysics, MSPhsyics is written completely from scratch, integrating the latest NewtonDynamics physics SDK.
+The difference between the two is that MSPhysics is significantly faster, has a more advanced scripting API, and comes with a reliable Replay animation tool, which allows recording simulation and exporting to SkIndigo, KerkyThea, and a sequence of images.

+Another difference between MSPhysics and SketchyPhysics is having advantage over user input.
+In SketchyPhysics there was a struggle in creating keyboard and mouse controlled games.
+Whenever simulation would run, there had to be an active control panel window that would redirect user input, that is to prevent the interference of SketchUp's keyboard and mouse shortcuts.
+In MSPhysics, however, the control panel is not necessary.
+MSPhysics utilizes AMS Library, which on the windows side, allows taking control over user input and switching SketchUp fullscreen.
+Imagine playing FPS games in SketchUp, in fullscreen, without having various SketchUp commands taking control over simulation.
+All that is possible with MSPhysics.

+At the moment, the project is under development.
+Various optimizations, improvements, and bug fixes are made to enhance stability.
+Once MSPhysics gets to a stable level, that is version 1.0.0, the focus will shift toward making tutorials and enriching the Wiki branch.

-With such advantage, creating FPS type games in MSPhysics, without interference of various keyboard/mouse shortcuts, is now a possibility.
-At the moment, the project is under development, particularly within the Wiki branch.
-All in all huge credit goes to Julio Jerez for writing the NewtonDynamics physics engine.
+Huge credit goes to Julio Jerez for writing the NewtonDynamics physics engine.
-As well as to those who contributed in making the project a reality.
+As well as, to those who contributed in making the project a reality.

 ## Access